 Mounts the ZIP archive file zipname on the mount point mntpt using the optional ZIP password passwd.
-Errors are reported in the interpreter interp.
-If zipname is NULL information on all currently mounted ZIP file systems is written into interp as a sequence of mount points and ZIP file names.
+Errors during that process are reported in the interpreter interp.
+If zipname is a NULL pointer, information on all currently mounted ZIP file systems is written into interp's result as a sequence of mount points and ZIP file names.

-Undoes the effect of Zipfs_Mount(), i.e. unmounts the mounted ZIP archive file zipname.
+Undoes the effect of Tclzipfs_Mount(), i.e. unmounts the mounted ZIP archive file zipname.
 Errors are reported in the interpreter interp.

 zipfs::list ?-glob|-regexp? ?pattern?